mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 A = B + C
 ```
 so we store the sum of B and C in A.

-when doing this, we have the following steps:
-1. fetch the instruction
-   - this is where we get the instruction from memory
-   - by this we mean
-2. decode the instruction
- -

 ### branch predictions